nesi/applications/ANSYS/doc/Usage.md

 	cfx5post

 and the GUI will appear.
+If you are connecting from a Windows machine, you may need to use:

+	cfx5post -gr mesa

 $H$H$H$H Running compute jobs